ship-components/ship-components-texteditor/README.md

 2. `npm test`

 ## History
+* 2.2.3 - Fixed errors in specific scenarios when replacing text with entities.
+Plus, minor linting fixes.
 * 2.2.2 - Fixed convert to text conversion when certain entities are present.
 * 2.2.1 - Reverted original example text, improved convert to text conversion.
 * 2.2.0 - Added support for custom entities (suggestion, mention, and hashtag)